Private, In-Home Tutoring in La Grange, Illinois

-SchoolTutoring Academy’s tutoring programs for La Grange students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for La Grange, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The districts believe in providing meaningful learning and dedicated teaching in a student-centered environment.
 Through comprehensive curriculum and co-curricular programs, the school fosters the full intellectual, physical, moral, and aesthetic growth of all students.
 The schools offers a rigorous, supportive educational environment in which students are challenged but also given interventions when necessary.
 The hope is that students will develop a love of learning and become self-guided learners who are equipped to challenge the future in our increasingly global environment.